viamrobotics/docs/docs/tutorials/yahboom-rover.md

 #### Configuring the Board

-Go to app.viam.com on our web browser, and select to the robot's config.
+Go to the Viam App ([https://app.viam.com](https://app.viam.com)) in a web browser, and navigate to the robot's config.

 ![config](img/config.png)